aquatix/webhaak/README.rst

 Usage
 -----

-Copy ``settings.py`` from example_config to the parent directory and configure to your needs.
-Create a yaml file with the projects to serve (see next section) and refer to this file from the settings.py.
+Copy ``example.yaml`` from example_config to a directory you will use for configuration and configure to your needs.
+This is a yaml file with the projects to serve (see next section).

 Run webhaak as a service under nginx or apache and call the appropriate url's when wanted (e.g., on push to repository).